Please expand the indicators below for more information on the 2026/27 scorecard.

 Antimicrobial targets

-Practices will need to achieve all three parts of the indicator and have a practice sepsis lead in order to be green on this scorecard indicator.
+Practices will need to achieve three of these four targets and have a practice sepsis lead in order to be green on this scorecard indicator.

 ICB Infection Management Guidance should be used to guide prescribing decisions.
 Please visit our Infection Management page for more information.